adrastia-oracle/adrastia-periphery/README.md

 ## License

-Adrastia Periphery is licensed under the [MIT License](LICENSE).
+Adrastia Periphery is licensed under the [Business Source License 1.1 (BUSL-1.1)](LICENSE).

 ### Exceptions

+- Some interfaces and libraries located at [contracts/rates/](contracts/rates/) are licensed under the [MIT License](contracts/rates/LICENSE_MIT).
+- The files located at [contracts/compatibility/](contracts/compatibility/) are licensed under the [MIT License](contracts/compatibility/LICENSE_MIT).
-- The files located at [contracts/vendor/chainlink](contracts/vendor/chainlink/) is licensed under a different [MIT License](contracts/vendor/chainlink/LICENSE_MIT).
+- The files located at [contracts/vendor/chainlink](contracts/vendor/chainlink/) are licensed under a different [MIT License](contracts/vendor/chainlink/LICENSE_MIT).
+- The files located at [contracts/vendor/aave](contracts/vendor/aave/) are licensed under various licenses as specified in the files.